 In spite of widespread ignorance of life, people do still manage to keep up the pretence of being an independent single entity.
 The truth is that if it was up to us to keep ourselves together, we would fail miserably.
 Most people are clueless as to what keeps them alive or how their body functions.
 It all mostly works without our conscious input.
 In reality it is not us keeping our life together but life keeping us together.
 The more important point is that the host of organisms that make up our body have designed themselves to maintain homeostasis, which is the dynamic balance within a constantly changing internal and external environment.
 We would not exist if this were not the case.
 Symbiotic relationships promote survival.

 We identify with our thinking and emotional selves rather than with the exquisitely complex and intelligent organisms that make us up and ignore the life-giving ecosystems in which we exist.
-Our attitude to existence begs the question as to whether we actually like to live.
+Our attitude towards existence begs the question as to whether we actually like to live.
 Many illnesses can be traced back to lifestyle and dietary choices, industrial agriculture and livestock farming, pollutants, EM radiation and environmental toxins, and also to severely impoverished ecosystems.
 We would all be far healthier if we got our priorities right and only upheld narratives validated by our experience in the natural world.

 Health systems in most countries are geared to push pharmaceutical products and medical equipment rather than promoting natural and healthy living.

 The agenda of global corporations is one of over-exploitation of the biosphere that is the collective term for the planetary ecosystems.
 Global corporations profit from people’s unhealthy behavioural choices and myopic view of life.
 Industry lobbyists influence politicians in order to encourage public behaviour that results in larger profits and greater control over consumers.
 The ultimate objective of the global industrial complex is to have these preferred behaviours endorsed by rules and regulations that would reward compliance and penalise non-compliance.